 Excitement surrounds the establishment of a new practice, and unfortunately, many legal aspects involved in starting a new practice become ignored as ideas build.
+First things first: get your house in order.
+This means taking admin concerns like document management very seriously for the benefit of your practice.
+The services offered at FilecenterDMS.com might be of use to anyone hoping to set up a practice in the near future.
 The list below depicts 5 of the most common mistakes that we see entrepreneurs and start-ups make:

 1. Failure to establish a clear agreement with co-founders